DavidFantin/DockerProject/OpenVAS-Install.md

 ## Installing OpenVAS via Docker

 1. Grab the container "mikesplain/openvas" from the docker registry and launch it from port 443 (for https support in a web browser).
-  - Note: I also added '$(pwd)/data:/var/lib/openvas/mgr/' to allow for volume support.
+  - Note: I was going to add '$(pwd)/data:/var/lib/openvas/mgr/' to allow for volume support, but I ran into some issues with the yml file so I removed it.
-    - Command: sudo docker run -d -p 443:443 -v $(pwd)/data:/var/lib/openvas/mgr/ --name openvas mikesplain/openvas
+    - Command: sudo docker run -d -p 443:443 --name openvas mikesplain/openvas
 2. Check out the web UI in a browser
   - Website to goto: https://localhost
   - Default login info: